readyready15728/misc/awakemud-notes.md

 likelihood of beneficial magic affecting you.
 Essence and magic lost this way cannot be restored.
 However, essence holes are left when cyberware is removed, allowing replacement without further essence or magic loss."
-* "Essence is the amount of humanity you have left, or how well attached your spirit is to your body.
-Cyberware will reduce Essence.
-As your essence drops so does your magic rating.
-Lower essence and more cyberware decreases the likelihood of beneficial magic affecting you.
-Essence and magic lost this way cannot be restored.
-However, essence holes are left when cyberware is removed, allowing replacement without further essence or magic loss."
 * "There are two kinds of Armour in the world of Shadowrun; Ballistic and Impact.
 Ballistic protects against bullets.
 Impact protects against slower moving projectiles like arrows, fists, swords and explosions."